MCV-Software/socializer/doc/manual.md

 ### Buttons in the application

 * Post: this button opens up a dialogue box to write a post in the wall of the focused user.
 For example, if you are in the "my wall" buffer you will send a post to your own wall, but if you are in an user timeline the post will be sent to the owner of the timeline.
 You can upload an attachment  by pressing the "attach" button and choosing between uploading a  photo or audio file in the dialog which will appear, check spelling or translate your message by selecting one of the available buttons in the dialogue box.
 In addition, you can tag a friend in your post by pressing the corresponding button for that purpose.
 Also it is possible to configure the privacy settings for your post by  allowing all users or just your friends to read it.
 Press the send  button to send the post.
+* Load buffer: Some buffers are created but not loaded in VK.
+These special buffers need to be loaded manually by pressing the load button.
+Once loaded, this kind of buffers will behave in the same way other buffers do.
+Examples of these buffers are audio and video albums, community walls, and the current user's documents
 * Play: In audio buffers, plays the focused song.
 In video buffers, this button will open a web browser for playing the focused video, due to a limitation VK placed to third party developers with videos.
 * Play all: In audio buffers, play all songs starting from the focused buffer, until the last item in the list.
 * Send message: Send a message to a friend, which will open a conversation buffer if it does not exist already.
 Conversation buffers contain a full conversation, accommodating chat messages, between the current user and someone else.
 You can type your message in the provided box and press enter to send it to your friend.
 Additionally, You can upload an attachment  by pressing the "attach" button and choosing between uploading a  photo, audio file or record a voice message in the dialog which will appear, and open attachments sent in the focused message by pressing tab and finding them in the attachments list.